 Sunrise Festival in Kołobrzeg

 Speaking of electronics, in recent decades there was a huge surge of festivals that are dedicating themselves entirely to this type of music.
-The biggest festival of the kind in Poland (and one of the biggest in whole Eastern Europe) is Sunrise Festival in Kołobrzeg.
+The biggest festival of the kind in Poland (and one of the biggest in whole Eastern Europe) is Sunrise Festival, which takes place in Kołobrzeg.
 They major in the trance and house genre and host such giants as David Guetta or Fatboy Slim.

 The Audioriver Festival